 This setting gives rise to a two-player game, in which each player represents one type of non-determinism.

 We are now able to ask questions like "Can one player enforce that state q is reached, no matter what the other player does?"

 In this lecture, we will focus on games with perfect information, in which both players know the "rules" of the game (the possible states of the game and the moves), as well as the current state of the game whenever it is their turn.
 Many board games that you know from real life are of this type (e.g. Chess), while others use hidden/imperfect information (e.g. Battleships), randomness (e.g. Mensch ärgere dich nicht), or both (e.g. Poker).

 Games with perfect information have numerous applications in automata theory, verification and synthesis that will be presented throughout the lecture (while games with imperfect information are usually studied e.g. in economy).

-In the first part, we will consider games on finite graphs, where we have a finite set of configurations ("states"), transitions ("moves"), an ownership assignment of the configurations ("Who has the turn?") and a winning condition.
-We first consider simple winning conditions like reachability ("Reach a configuration in set W in finitely many moves") and safety ("Avoid visting all configuration in set W for all time").
+We will first consider games on finite graphs, where we have a finite set of configurations ("states"), transitions ("moves"), an ownership assignment of the configurations ("Who has the turn?") and a winning condition.
+We first consider simple winning conditions like reachability ("Reach a configuration in set W in finitely many moves") and safety ("Avoid visiting all configuration in set W for all time").
 This is already sufficient to model the board games that you know from real life, but for the applications in verification, more complicated winning conditions are also of interest.
 Instead of considering all infinite plays as won (safety) or lost (reachability), the winning condition can consider infinite plays as won or lost depending on some property (e.g. "A play is winning if it has visited region W infinitely often.")
-For this part of the lecture, the theory naturally gives rise to algorithms that compute the winner of a game.
+In this part, the theory naturally gives rise to algorithms that compute the winner of a game.